LiberTEM/LiberTEM-panel-ui/README.rst

 framework, allowing for interactive live acquisitions in a Jupyter Notebook.

-There are two ways to use the framework:
+There are two ways to use the UI tools:

 * as standalone analysis windows connected to a dataset
-* through a :code:`UIContext` window manager, which can be dynamically add and remove windows as required.
+* through a :code:`UIContext` window manager, which can dynamically add and remove windows as required

 The standalone case (where :code:`ctx`, :code:`ds` are LiberTEM `Context` and `DataSet` objects):

 .. code-block:: python

-    from udfs_ui.windows.com import CoMImagingWindow
+    from libertem_ui.windows.com import CoMImagingWindow
     # Create the window using a context and dataset
     com_window = CoMImagingWindow.using(ctx, ds)
     # Display the window itself